 To get around this, simply take your phone out and clamp it back in facing it in the wrong direction.
 Then triple-tap the power button to enter selfie mode so the gimbal buttons and phone screen are facing you.
 You’ll still be able to shoot but part of the phone’s screen will be covered by the gimbal motors.

 My only other “complaint” is that although Zhiyun says the Smooth-Q2 supports vertical video, the only way I could figure out how to do it was to enter POV mode and hold the handle horizontally to roll the phone into vertical orientation.
 Compared to the convenient vertical video shortcut on a gimbal like the Osmo Mobile 3, that might be a big deal or it might not.

 While I heartily recommend the Zhiyun Smooth-Q2, keep in mind there are also a couple of folding mobile gimbals available in the same price range.
-The $119 DJI Osmo Mobile 3 just launched and there’s also the $99 Feiyu Tech Vlog Pocket to consider.
-I’ve not used either of those to be able to make a direct comparison in terms of quality and features, but the market for mobile gimbals is definitely looking rock steady.
+The DJI Osmo Mobile 3 is a familiar and well-respected competitor (currently priced at $99 for the gimbal only and at $119 for the combo that includes a tripod, carrying case, and other bits and pieces).
+There’s also the $69 Feiyu Tech Vlog Pocket (down from its original $99 price) or its successor the $79 Feiyu Tech Vlog Pocket 2 (currently marked down from its usual $99 price).
+No matter which one you choose, the market for mobile gimbals is looking rock steady.